 - Support: Support comes directly from the developers who created it, they know this piece of software inside out and so can provide support efficiently.

 - Security: You have total control over the security and confidentiality as there’s no passing of data to a third party.

 - Integration: Because it has been created for your company, a systems health check would have been delivered leaving you safe in the knowledge that all other software systems have been reviewed and are compatible.

-Custom Software downsides:
+Custom Software Development Downsides: